aryateja2106/nested-learning/README.md

 - `.gitignore` excludes common env/cache/logs and credential patterns; keep secrets out of the repo.

 ## Contributing
+- All backgrounds welcome—research, product, business, or just curious.
+If you try it, please share logs/results so others can learn.
-- Issues/PRs welcome; keep changes small and include `pytest` output when touching code paths.
+- Keep changes small and include `pytest` output when touching code paths.
-- If you try the Colab flow, share logs so others can compare results.
+- A LeCoder “skill” file will arrive soon to help coding agents turn research papers into runnable code.

 ## Attribution
-- Inspired by the Nested Learning / HOPE paper (no official code release yet).
+- Based on the Nested Learning / HOPE paper and blog linked above (no official code release yet).
 - Colab bridging via [`cgpu`](https://github.com/RohanAdwankar/cgpu).